35 London Bridge Pubs And Bars That Are Really Rather Lovely

 A fab little wine bar with a nicely accomplished food menu, The Boot & Flogger offers a wine list full of rare vintages.
 It’s great for the grape, less so for your bank account.

 If you’re the immature type who laughed at The Horniman, then perhaps you should just skip this Hays Galleria spot.
-If you don’t skip a visit to Balls Brothers, then there’s a big wine list to be found, including magnums for when you need to treat yo’self.
+If you don’t skip a visit to The Alexander Hay (previously the Balls Brothers), then there’s a big wine list to be found, including magnums for when you need to treat yo’self.

 A cheery and cheesy London Bridge bar that sends you back to school.
 Personally, we’re pretty over school, but The Old School Yard has banging cocktails, so we’re not averse to going there regularly.